UniStuttgart-VISUS/megamol/docs/manual.md

 ## Configuration Files

-These files are also part of the MegaMol TM Release 1.1 download packages.
+These files are also part of the MegaMol&trade; Release 1.1 download packages.